 "5.2.1.11.2.1.
 It shall be possible to easily assess check this wear on service brake linings from the outside or underside of the vehicle, without the removal of the wheels, by the provision of appropriate inspection holes or by some other means.
 This may be achieved by utilizing only simple standard workshop tools or common inspection equipment for vehicles. e.g. mirror, endoscope etc. tools or equipment normally supplied with the vehicle, for instance by the provision of appropriate inspection holes or by some other means.
-Alternatively, acoustic or optical devices warning the driver at his driving position when lining replacement is necessary are acceptable.
+Alternatively, acoustic or optical devices fitted to at least one lining per brake per wheel which will warning the driver at his driving position when lining replacement is necessary are acceptable.
 The yellow warning signal specified in paragraph 5.2.1.29.1.2. below may be used as the optical warning signal."